+The core principle of PEI is to intervene early in the onset of mental illness to prevent it from becoming severe and disabling.
+(WIC §5840(a)) Half of all lifetime cases of diagnosable mental illnesses begin by age 14 and three-fourths begin by age 24.
+12 Gathering demographic information from youth is key to tracking the effectiveness of programs serving young people.
+Such efforts

 Under California law, a minor who is 12 years of age or older may consent to outpatient mental health services.

-Health and Safety Code §124260 The core principle of PEI is to intervene early in the onset of mental illness to prevent it from becoming severe and disabling.
-(WIC §5840(a)) Half of all lifetime cases of diagnosable mental illnesses begin by age 14 and three-fourths begin by age 24.12 Gathering demographic information from youth is key to tracking the effectiveness of programs serving young people.
-Such efforts are especially critical for California's LGBTQ community, for reasons described earlier.
-13 particularly youth from underserved communities, it is critical that the state identify which programs are effective for which youth.
+Health and Safety Code §124260

+Given the evidence of the early onset of mental illness in youth, particularly youth from underserved communities, it is critical that the state identify which programs are effective for which youth.
 To make that determination, and to assess whether Californians continue to face barriers to care, the state needs demographic and other data.
 But as with state law, the PEI and Innovation regulations do not specify the age at which such information should be collected.
-Some providers have raised concerns about collecting sexual orientation and gender identification information from people younger than 18.
-But there is little research providing insights about whether some children are too young to be asked, or to answer, questions about their sexual orientation and gender identify.
+Some providers have raised concerns about collecting sexual orientation and gender identity information from people younger than 18.
+But there is little research providing insights about whether some children are too young to be asked, or to answer, questions about their sexual orientation and gender identity.